Veritas Flex and Access appliances with multi-cloud flexibility, advance data protection for optimal business outcomes

 The Veritas Flex Appliance is ideally suited to simplify data protection infrastructure and services deployments, allowing customers to:

-Improving long-term data retention and archiving with the Veritas Access Appliance
+Improving long-term data retention, archiving and cost-effective storage with the Veritas Access Appliance

-The Veritas Access Appliance allows organisations to easily replace long-term retention media, such as tape storage, in a pre-tested and pre-configured, cost-effective form factor.
-It integrates Veritas Access Software-Defined Storage into a cost-and capacity-optimised appliance for securely storing data.
+The Veritas Access Appliance allows organizations to easily replace long-term retention media, such as tape storage, in a pre-tested and pre-configured, cost-effective form factor.
+It integrates Veritas Access Software-Defined Storage into a cost-and capacity-optimized appliance for securely storing data.

 The Veritas Access Appliance offers the following customer benefits:

-The Veritas Flex Appliance and Access Appliance are available globally from Veritas and its worldwide channel partners.
+The Veritas Access Appliance is now available globally from Veritas and its worldwide channel partners.
+The Veritas Flex Appliance will be available in the coming quarter.
 For more information, please visit Veritas at HIMSS 2018 in Booth #865, or https://www.veritas.com/solution/healthcare

 About Veritas Technologies

 Veritas Technologies empowers businesses of all sizes and industries to discover the truth in information—their most important digital asset.
-Using the Veritas platform, customers can accelerate their digital transformation and solve pressing IT and business challenges including multi-cloud data management, data protection, storage optimisation, compliance readiness and workload portability—with no cloud vendor lock-in.
-Eighty-six per cent of Fortune 500 companies rely on Veritas today to reveal data insights that drive competitive advantage.
+Using the Veritas platform, customers can accelerate their digital transformation and solve pressing IT and business challenges including multi-cloud data management, data protection, storage optimization, compliance readiness and workload portability—with no cloud vendor lock-in.
+Eighty-six percent of Fortune 500 companies rely on Veritas today to reveal data insights that drive competitive advantage.
 Learn more at www.veritas.com or follow us on Twitter at @veritastechllc.